JoeSpencer1/NN_indentation/README.md

 - The code for the neural network and multi-fidelity neural networks is located in [nn.py](src/nn.py).
 - The function used to read indentation data from a file and convert it to the program format when needed is found in [data.py](src/data.py).
 - Multiple functions can be performed in parallel with [runmultiple.py](src/runmultiple.py) to speed up processing time.
 - Fitting functions developed by [Chollacoop et al.](https://doi.org/10.1016/S1359-6454(03)00186-1) were used in [fitting.py](src/fitting.py).
-The yield stress and plastic stress files must be cleared before a new yield dataset can be calculated.
+The yield and plastic stress files must be cleared before a new yield dataset can be calculated.
 - If a different indenter geometry is desired, the required dimensions can be determined using [dimensions.py](src/dimensions.py).

 Besides some Python packages listed in [requirements.txt](src/requirements.txt), the following packages are required to use the neural network.